krishnakadiyala/NPAcourse/labs/Section_02_Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_14_Using_Network_Centric_Jinja2_Filters.md

 Add two more `debug` tasks to the playbook using the `map` filter that is applied on a sequence of objects or looks up an attribute.
 This filter can be useful when dealing with lists of objects but you are only really interested in a certain value of it.

-The basic usage is mapping on an attribute.
+The basic usage is mapping on an attribute, e.g. key.
 Imagine you have a list of  `interfaces` or `vlans` but you are only interested in a list of __names__ of the interfaces or vlans.